Welbeck, 31, has been troubled by injuries this campaign but has regained his form and fitness at just the right moment.

-Speaking after the Leeds match, Potter said: “Danny’s been great for us, on and off the pitch.
+Speaking after Saturday’s 1-1 draw with Leeds United, Potter said: “Danny’s been great for us, on and off the pitch.
 He’s fully fit and enjoying his football, he’s a top player and I enjoy working with him.

 “I’m pretty sure he’ll be with us next year.”

 Check out the latest Premier League transfer speculation below...